 ORCID number: Giovanni Serena (0000-0001-7986-1150); Carlos Corredor (0000-0003-4984-2244); Nick Fletcher (0000-0002-1110-6287); Filippo Sanfilippo (0000-0001-5144-0776).

-Author contribution: Sanfilippo F designed research and proposed the clinical audit; Serena G, Sanfilippo F, Fletcher N designed the protocol; Sanfilippo F, Serena G, Corredor C and Fletcher N collected and analysed data; Sanfilippo F, Corredor C wrote the paper; Fletcher N reviewed the paper.
+Author contribution: Sanfilippo F designed the research and proposed the clinical audit; Serena G, Sanfilippo F, Fletcher N designed the protocol; Sanfilippo F, Serena G, Corredor C and Fletcher N collected and analysed the data; Sanfilippo F, Corredor C wrote the paper; Fletcher N reviewed the paper.

-Institutional review board statement: As part of clinical audit, this study received a waiver from the institutional review board.
+Institutional review board statement: As part of a clinical audit, this study received a waiver from the institutional review board.

 Clinical trial registration statement: This audit has not been registered as a clinical trial.

-Informed consent statement: Informed consent was not required as data were collected as part of a clinical audit.
+Informed consent statement: Informed consent was not required, as data were collected as part of a clinical audit.

 Conflict-of-interest statement: Authors declared no conflict-of-interest.

-Data sharing statement: Authors are happy to provide full data declared in this manuscript on request.
+Data sharing statement: Authors will provide full data declared in this manuscript on request.

-Open-Access: This article is an open-access article which was selected by an in-house editor and fully peer-reviewed by external reviewers.
+Open-Access: This article is an open-access article that was selected by an in-house editor and fully peer-reviewed by external reviewers.
 It is distributed in accordance with the Creative Commons Attribution Non Commercial (CC BY-NC 4.0) license, which permits others to distribute, remix, adapt, build upon this work non-commercially, and license their derivative works on different terms, provided the original work is properly cited and the use is non-commercial.
 See: http://creativecommons.org/licenses/by-nc/4.0/

 Manuscript source: Unsolicited manuscript